peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 30kb gzipped might in certain circumstances already sound like a lot, especially to me, but in terms of WYSIWYG editor it actually turns out be lightweight.

 From what I observed, it might even be the lightest.
-There is also probably a bit of space for improvements.
+There is also probably room for improvement.

 *****